solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 With a configured development environment available, it is time to explore the various options available when deploying an application and its corresponding MySQL database.

-The journey will start with a typical classic deployment where the deploymost occurs with a typical web and database server on a `physical` or `virtualized` host operating system.
-Next, explore the evolution of the potential deployment options from a simple web app deployed to a App Service to a complex progression ending with the application running as containers in Azure Kubernetes Service (AKS) with Azure Database for MySQL hosting the database.
+The journey will start with a classic deployment to a typical web and database server on a `physical` or `virtualized` host operating system.
+Next, explore the evolution of the potential deployment options from a simple web app deployed to App Service through a complex progression ending with the application running as containers in Azure Kubernetes Service (AKS) with Azure Database for MySQL hosting the database.

 ## Development evolution